kirilkirkov/CKEditor-Plugins/README.md

 # CKEditor-Plugins

-== What is CKEditor?
+### What is CKEditor?

 CKEditor is a WYSIWYG text editor.
-See {the official site}[http://ckeditor.com/] for more details.
+See [the official site](http://ckeditor.com/) for more details.

 ## What plugins have:
 * **Alerts** -  With this plugin you can add bootstrap styled alerts.